shiimizu/ena/README.md

 ```

 ## Why do this?
 Much of my personal time and research went into 4chan for *educational purposes* and self development.
 I value the things I've learned there and have a plethora of threads saved.
-Archival sites have been crumbling down due to requiring several tens of gigabytes to keep Asagi archiving every board.
-At the time there wasn't any avaliable practical solutions nor were they production ready, so I decided to help out.
+Although there are available archivers, I wanted a better, more efficient, and robust way to do this.

 ## Why Rust?
-I wanted something fast, durable, and ideally able to withstand long-term usage.
-Rust has memory safety guarantee, no GC, speed like C, and an ecosystem like Python's.
+I wanted something fast with a focus on durability, stability, reliabiility, and longevity.
+Rust has memory safety guarantee, no GC, speed on par with C, and an ecosystem like Python's.
 Paying upfront in development time in return for less debugging and runtime errors is a small price to pay.
-Generally, if it compiles, you can be rest assured there won't be any low level hiccups as would be in other languages.
+If it compiles, it just werks.
 For more reasons, see the [Why Rust? page](https://github.com/shiimizu/ena/wiki/Why-Rust%3F).

 ## What's with the name?
 > Asagi is the eldest of the Ayase sisters.
 Fuuka is the middle sister.
 The Ayase family lives next door to Yotsuba.
 Get it?